groupdocs-signature/GroupDocs.Signature-Docs/net/use-cases/eSign with digital certificates/signing-pdf-with-pkcs11-standard.md

 toc: True
 ---

-> 💡For the **complete working code** and detailed explanations, please refer to the [full repository here](https://github.com/groupdocs-signature/esign-documents-with-pkcs11-using-groupdocs-signature-dotnet).
+{{< alert style="info" >}} 💡For the **complete working code** and detailed explanations, please refer to the [full repository here](https://github.com/groupdocs-signature/esign-documents-with-pkcs11-using-groupdocs-signature-dotnet).
-This repository contains all source files, helper classes, and configuration examples to implement PKCS#11 digital signing in your .NET applications.
+This repository contains all source files, helper classes, and configuration examples to implement PKCS#11 digital signing in your .NET applications.{{< /alert >}}

 This article demonstrates how to sign documents with **PKCS#11 hardware tokens** (HSMs, smart cards, USB tokens) using **GroupDocs.Signature for .NET**.\